 The major tip I have for this project is protect your floors.
 Because the mix is so watery you drip everywhere.
-But I wanted there to be some dimension and not just a flat, painted look – hence the reason I added the water to make it less opaque.
+But I wanted there to be some deep dimension and not just a flat, painted look – hence the reason I added the water to make it less opaque.

 Start by painting a stone or two at a time.
 I also painted my grout/mortar because I didn’t like the color of it.
 Most stones are super porous and will soak up your paint/water combo rather quickly.
-Occasionally I would blot the stone with a paper towel to help pull some gray through, helping add the dimension I was looking for.
+Occasionally I would blot the stone with a paper towel to help pull some gray through, helping to add the dimension I was looking for.
 The extra mess is worth the extra effort!

 My best little helper/supervisor, Henley, gets partial credit for this work.
 Plus, she’s even cuter than the end result so you can stop reading now if you want 😉